Last Updated December 16, 2021

 We will generally keep Personal Information about you for as long as necessary in relation to the purpose for which it was collected, or for such longer period if required under applicable law or necessary for the purposes of our other legitimate interests.

-The applicable retention period will depend on various factors, such as any legal obligation to which we or our service providers are subject, as well as on whether you decide to exercise your right to request the deletion of your Information from our systems.
+The applicable retention period will depend on various factors, such as any legal obligation to which we or our service providers are subject, as well as on whether you decide to exercise your right to request the deletion of your Information from our systems (to the extent such right exists in the jurisdiction in which you reside).
 At a minimum, Personal Information about you will generally be retained for the entire duration of any business relationship we may have with you, and generally for a minimum period of five years after the end of the year in which any such relationship is terminated.

 We will, from time to time, review the purpose for which we have collected Personal Information about you and decide whether to retain it, update it, or securely delete it, if the Personal Information is no longer required.